electricimp/APA102/README.md

 ### constructor(spiBus, numPixels [, draw])

-Instantiate the class with a pre-configured SPI object and the number of pixels that are connected.
-The SPI object can be configured at any clock speed but must have the *SIMPLEX_TX* flag set:
+Instantiate the class with a SPI object and the number of pixels that are connected.

+The SPI object must either be configured manually or later with a call to [`configure()`](#configure).
+If configured manually, it can be configured at any clock speed.
+The *SIMPLEX_TX* flag set may also be set, which prevents the MISO pin from being needlessly configured.

 ```squirrel
 #require "APA102.class.nut:1.0.0"